 After being released by United he signed for Cardiff City, where he made 21 appearances and scored 6 goals in 2014/15 Championship season.
 The following season his career went from bad to worse, having made no league starts and very few substitute appearances in 2015–16, Macheda joined fellow Championship club Nottingham Forest on loan and didn’t get much playing time.

 Upon his return, his contract was cancelled by mutual consent.
 The talented forward went back to his native Italy in a desperate attempt to resurrect his career.
 He joined Serie B side Novara Calcio on an 18-month contract.
 During his time in Serie B, he made 51 appearances and scored 10 goals.

-It is hard to point out what went wrong with the talented forward, who was once regarded as one of the EPL’s most promising prospects and is now playing in the relatively obscure Greek League.
+It is hard to point out what went wrong with the talented forward, who was once regarded as one of the EPL’s most promising prospects.

 It just shows that it is not enough to burst onto the big stage as a teenage wonderkid, players have to continue their development in order to achieve their full potential.
 Remember, for every Kylian Mbappe there are hundreds of Federico Macheda’s.